jetp104/hws/homework05/README.md

  ```
   curl localhost:5000/
  ```
  which will output like this:
  ![image](https://user-images.githubusercontent.com/122917623/221445650-0affeeec-cc4b-45da-b0fd-a471022ffa03.png)

+  Interpretation: The list of all the data inside the xml file.

   ```
   curl localhost:5000/epochs
   ```

   which will output like this:

   ![image](https://user-images.githubusercontent.com/122917623/221445749-24dc1647-ec8b-4f38-be9c-d15df475154b.png)

+  Interpretation: The list of all the epoch id's
   ```
   curl localhost:5000/epochs/"2023-048T18:40:00.000Z"
   ```